Organika Trade

-Organika Trade is an skyscraper office building in Gdańsk, Poland, located at 11 Heweliusza Street, within the Old Town neighbourhood of the Sródmieście district.
+Organika Trade is a skyscraper office building in Gdańsk, Poland, located at 11 Heweliusza Street, within the Old Town neighbourhood of the Sródmieście district.
 The building is 80 metres (260 ft) tall when measured up to the roof, and 97 m (318 ft) tall overall.
 It was opened in 1980.

 Architectural specifications

 The building is 80 m tall when measured up to the roof, and 97 m tall overall.
 It has 20 floors, and of its floor area of 12640 m2, approximately 10000 m2 is dedicated to office space, whereas 300 m2 is used for other commercial space, i.e. shops and other services.

 History

 Construction of the building (previously known as Navimor and Prorem) started in 1975 and concluded in 1980.
 It was renovated from 1998 to 2000.
 With a height of 80 m, it was the tallest building in Gdańsk before it was surpassed by Centrum Biurowe Neptun in 2014.
 In March 1981, a man named Radek Cieśluk successfully jumped from the building with a hang glider.

 A proposal was put forward in 2013 to construct a building on Organika Trade's site at a height of 200 m, but was ultimately rejected in 2015.
 The skyscraper stands to this day, and a nearby apartment building development was put up there instead.